 Granting organizations also want someone with a strong working knowledge of the fundamental sciences and evidence of prior success and accomplishments including:

 Lastly, they want an applicant with a passion for the field and the drive to complete their degree.

 Features of the application

 Highlight how your research will help fulfill the goals of the granting organization.

 - For example, the NSF Graduate Research Fellowship looks for research that not only has intellectual merit, but will also have a broader impact on society.

 - For more examples please see the Application Tips for Specific Fellowships section.

-- You should make sure the Institute has the resources available to see the poroject to completion
+- You should make sure the Institute has the resources available to see the project to completion.

-In summary, make sure your research proposal answers most of, if not all of, Princeton Professor George Heilmeier’s famous catechism questions listed below:
+Make sure your research proposal answers most of, if not all, of the catechism questions.
+These were famously developed by Princeton Professor George Heilmeier.

 - What are you trying to do?
 Articulate your objectives using absolutely no jargon.